Website monitoring for agencies, freelancers and dev teams

 Sitewatch auto-detects 23 tech stacks including Next.js, Nuxt, Gatsby, WordPress, Shopify, Cloudflare, Vercel, Netlify, AWS CloudFront, Nginx, Apache, and more.
 When an issue is found, fix steps include platform-specific guidance — like clearing the Cloudflare cache or redeploying on Vercel.

 You can click through a page and see if it looks right, but you can't see MIME mismatches by eye, you can't detect host drift from a browser tab, and you certainly can't check 50 sites every hour.
-Sitewatch verifies every linked asset's HTTP status and content type automatically — catching the silent failures that manual checks miss.
+Even automated scripts only check what you've told them to check — and they don't deduplicate alerts, diagnose root cause, or generate client reports.
+Sitewatch validates every linked asset's HTTP status, content type, and fingerprint on every check — catching the silent failures that manual checks and basic scripts miss.

 Hosting monitors infrastructure — server CPU, memory, and whether the process is running.
 They don't check whether your page actually works for visitors.
 A server returning 200 OK while serving broken JavaScript, missing stylesheets, or redirect loops is invisible to infrastructure monitoring.
 Sitewatch monitors the customer experience layer that hosting providers don't cover.